Note: The links in this post are affiliate links.

-You probably already know how important it is to keep your computer and other sensitive electronic gear plugged into a battery backup device.
+You probably already know how important it is to keep your laptop and desktop computers plugged into a battery backup device.

-But there are actually two more devices in your home that deserve a battery backup unit all to themselves…
+But there are actually at least two other devices in your home that deserve a battery backup unit as well…

 They are your modem and router!